 Should I write a letter, send an email or something else?

-Pros: Reaches the intended person virtually instantly, and can be forwarded to a supervisor, attorney, or (ahem) media outlet if you don’t get a desired response.
+- Pros: Reaches the intended person virtually instantly, and can be forwarded to a supervisor, attorney, or (ahem) media outlet if you don’t get the desired response.

 How to write a complaint to fix your own consumer problem